CLEAR: Paschen-$\beta$ Star Formation Rates and Dust Attenuation of Low Redshift Galaxies: as a Star-Formation Rate Indicator

 Because the 29 \Pab-detected galaxies shown in Figure \ref{fig:pabuvoff} are selected by their \Pab\ fluxes, the sample might be biased to high \Pab/UV ratios.
 To test this bias, we identify the sample of \Pab\ non-detections in CLEAR in the same redshift range and perform a survival analysis of the \Pab/UV ratio with this total sample of detections plus non-detections.
+We perform a survival analysis instead of a stacking analysis to preserve the scatter and eliminate loss of information from binning \citep{feig12}.

 To test the possibility that low-mass galaxies are just as likely to have suppressed \Pab/UV as enhanced \Pab/UV, we perform a survival analysis of the relation of the \Pab\ to attenuation-corrected UV SFR ratio to stellar mass in Figure \ref{fig:survival}.
+We include all objects with \Pab\ SNR>1, and generate survival analysis expectations for the 152 \Pab\ non-detections in CLEAR.
+The inclusion of the non-detections will populate the low \Pab/UV regime, where our \Pab-selected sample is biased against.
+The survival analysis reveals the large undetected population of low-\Pab/UV galaxies with a distribution (especially for galaxies with less attenuation) that is broadly consistent with previous work (cf. Figure 4 of \citealt{weis12}).

-In addition to the real data from our sample (same as the left panel of Figure \ref{fig:pabuvoff}), we show the 1$\sigma$ upper limits for all \Pab\ non-detections in CLEAR at $z < 0.287$ (downward facing triangles).
-We also show seven objects for which we have \Pab\ detection of $1 < \sigma < 3$ as diamonds.
-For each non-detection we randomly generate expectation values from a half-normal distribution with standard deviation equal to the 1$\sigma$ upper bounds of each of the non-detections (open circles).
-We perform linear regression fits both for the full sample of detections and randomly sampled non-detections (left panel of Figure \ref{fig:survival}) and again for detections and non-detections for relatively unattenuated galaxies with UV attenuation $A_{280} < 1.2$ (right panel of Figure \ref{fig:survival}).
-The gray lines show rolling median absolute deviations of the sample and survival analysis points about the mean best fit line.
+For each non-detection we randomly generate expectation values from a half-normal distribution with standard deviation equal to the 1$\sigma$ upper bounds of each of the non-detections (open diamonds).
+The survival analysis does not have a significant dependence on the assumed prior distribution of the resampled points.
+The gray lines show rolling median absolute deviations of the sample and survival analysis points.
+We perform the following analyses both for the full sample of detections and randomly sampled non-detections (left panel of Figure \ref{fig:survival}) and again for detections and non-detections for relatively unattenuated galaxies with $A_{V} < 1$ (right panel of Figure \ref{fig:survival}).